apache/incubator-spot/spot-oa/oa/INSTALL.md

   for only one data type (Flow, DNS or Proxy) at a time.
 If users need to process multiple data types at the same time, multiple instances of the same script needs to be executed.

-  To execute Operational Analytics in ONI 1.1 go to folder spot-oa/oa and execute the following command:
+  To execute Operational Analytics in Apache Spot go to folder spot-oa/oa and execute the following command:

         [solution-user@edge-server] python2.7 start_oa.py -d YYYYMMDD -t [flow, dns, proxy] -l <integer>